 - Cover and let stand for one hour.

 Best Ways To Serve Chimichurri

 Chimichurri sauce can be added to an assortment of meat and vegetable dishes.
-It is most commonly used as a marinade, or to top, steak dishes like grilled striploin, flank, or skirt steak.
+It is most commonly used as a marinade, or to top, steak dishes like grilled striploin, NY, flank, or skirt steak.
 It is also delicious with other types of meat such as chicken or pork chops, and also to side dishes like grilled asparagus, or salads.
 Why not add it to those morning scrambled eggs for an extra punch of flavor?

 Recipe Tips & Tricks